polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/05-add-storage-items.md

 The `ValueQuery` in this declaration specifies what a query should return if there's no value in storage.
 There are three possible settings for handling what the query returns:
 `OptionQuery`, `ResultQuery`, or `ValueQuery`.
-We use ValueQuery here so that if there is no value in storage—for example at the start of the network—the query should return the value zero (0) rather than an `OptionQuery` value of `None` or a ResultQuery value of `Err`.
+We use `ValueQuery` here so that if there is no value in storage—for example when you first start the network—the query should return the value zero (0) rather than an `OptionQuery` value of `None` or a `ResultQuery` value of `Err`.

 ## Map collectibles to their properties